Codecademy/docs/content/javascript/concepts/closures/closures.md

 ## Codebyte Example

-Another common instance of JavaScript closures with with [callbacks](https://www.codecademy.com/resources/docs/javascript/callbacks).
+Another common instance of JavaScript closures is with [callbacks](https://www.codecademy.com/resources/docs/javascript/callbacks).

 In the example below, the `setInterval()` function creates a closure in the `count()` callback that captures the references to the global variables `myInterval` and `counter`.
 Each second, `counter` is incremented by one, with its value preserved from the previous call.
 After it gets to seven, `myInterval` is cleared and reset to `null`: